-- What do the lungs do?
+- What do the tungs do?
 Cause circulation of the blood or provide new air?
-Hooke devised an experiment on a dog in which the lungs no longer contracted and dilated Bellows supplied air to lungs with hole at opposite end so that air was provided, but no (or minimal) contraction - end so that all was provided, but no (or minimal) contraction Heart continued to beat "for a pretty while....But upon ceasing this blast, and suffering the lungs to fall and lye still, the Dog would immediately fall into Dying convulsive fits; but as soon as reviv'd again by the renewing the fulness of his lungs, with the constant blast of fresh air."
+Hooke devised an experiment on a dog in which the lungs no longer contracted and dilated Bellows supplied air to lungs with hole at opposite end so that air was provided, but no (or minimal) - Heart continued to beat "for a pretty while....But upon ceasing this blast, and suffering the lungs to fall and lye still, the Dog would immediately fall again by the renewing the fulness of his lungs, with the constant blast of fresh air."